Traveling with Your Dog to Canada

-If you have some unusual circumstances, like being a divorced parent having or sharing custody of a child, Wikipedia has a good overview of the information you need to know and the additional documents you need to bring.
-If you’re still not finding what you need, consider contacting an attorney who specializes in immigration law before you leave the country.
+If you have some unusual circumstances, like being a divorced parent having or sharing custody of a child, Wikipedia has a good overview of the information you need to know and additional documents you’ll need to bring.
+If you’re still not finding what you need, contact US Customs and Border Protection or the Canada Border Services Agency.

-If you’re pending the night in Canada you’ll need to find a great pet friendly hotel!
+If you’ll be spending the night in Canada, you’ll need to find a great pet friendly hotel!
 It’s easy to find the perfect spot by searching online or reaching out to your friends for recommendations.

-This certificate should identify the animal as in breed, color, weight, etc., and indicate the name of the licensed rabies vaccine used (trade name), including serial number and duration of validity (up to three years).
+This certificate should identify the animal’s breed, color, weight, etc., and indicate the name of the licensed rabies vaccine used (trade name), including serial number and duration of validity (up to three years).
 Please note that if the duration of validity is not indicated on the certificate, the vaccine will be considered to be valid for one year.

-The Province of Ontario has an ugly BSL that grants police or animal control officers sweeping powers.
+The Province of Ontario has an ugly Breed Specific Law that grants police or animal control officers sweeping powers.
 This includes search and seizure of a dog deemed to be a “pit bull type” based on visual inspection.
 If the dog is, in fact, judged to be a pit bull type, the dog will be euthanized – even though it may not have broken any other law.